 Directed by Kate Whoriskey (Tales from Red Vienna), Aubergine focuses on Ray (Tim Kang), a first-generation Korean-American chef in a big city who is summoned home to the suburbs to care for and connect with his ailing father (Stephen Park).
 Ray isn't sure how to care for his father (or himself); luckily, he has hospice worker Lucien (Michael Potts) to help.
 In Lucien's direct address, he tells us about a carrot he ate; it was one he planted in his garden.
 A little later, Lucien gives Ray an eggplant, or aubergine, from said garden, connecting through food.

-As Ray tries to connect with his father, he enlists the help of Cornelia (Sue Jean Kim), a former flame who reluctantly agrees to serve as a translator between Ray and his uncle (Joseph Steven Yang), who still lives in and only speaks Korean.
+As Ray tries to connect with his father, he enlists the help of Cornelia (Sue Jean Kim), a former flame who reluctantly agrees to serve as a translator between Ray and his uncle (Joseph Steven Yang), who still lives in Korea and only speaks the mother tongue.
 When Cornelia tells Uncle that his brother's dying, Uncle starts giving Cornelia a recipe.

 Because he's trying to connect.
 Food is what comforts us and it's what we remember.
 Like Diane and her pastrami sandwich or Lucien and his carrot, the food memory is not powerful because the food is irresistibly delicious.
 In fact, you could argue (and I think Cho's play does) that foods elicit such strong memories because of almost everything but the food; we remember where and when we were; we remember who made the food and what went into the preparation; we remember why we were eating that particular food at that particular time, and, especially when eating culturally-specific foods (like the soup Uncle tries to get Ray to make), it connects us to our family and ancestors, the people who helped us reach this point.
 In doing so, we move a little closer to understanding those around us.